lxin/jptest/README.md

 A kivy example for Japanese alphabet

 Help:
-1. system commands: help, exit, setup, ...
+1. system commands: help, exit, setup, ... (you can type once the app starts)
    * help: it comes to this page
    * exit: close the window
    * setup: you would be able to see a textinput box: